reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 ENGINE_API void ReceiveBeginPlay();
 ```

 Let's take a look at the logic flow, upon starting the function, it will jump to `Label_0x0`, then to `Label_0x1`, then back to `Label_0x2`, so on and so forth.
+As we can see that this whole function is merely just a wrapper to the actual implementation in `Ubergraph`, this yields a very important information for `BlueprintImplementableEvent` and `BlueprintNativeEvent`, the implementation we had in event graph is just their implementation, a seperate function graph is created during compilation and wired the logic into the `Ubergraph` during execution.

 - 0x0:
   - debug site, no effect on execution, this is used for breakpoint mapping.